Bob Cole (composer): Black Patti's Troubadours: from fame to unemployment

 Later, Cole became an important player in the first shows by Black Patti's Troubadours in 1896.
-Black Patti Troubadours was an American vaudeville group founded by Sissieretta Jones’ (“The Black Patti”); their performances consisted of blackface minstrel songs and “coon songs,” also featuring acrobats and comedians.
+Black Patti Troubadours was an American vaudeville group founded by Sissieretta Jones' ("The Black Patti"); their performances consisted of blackface minstrel songs and "coon songs", also featuring acrobats and comedians.
 Cole's association with this group allowed him to become involved with the Isham shows through the two groups' coalition – the partnered shows predominantly consisted of comedy sketches, vaudeville specialty acts (i.e. jugglers, singers, and comedians), and ending with a variety of opera-like singers.

 Cole also managed his own Troubadour show in which he starred as Willy Wayside (in this case, his character was the tramp) in the musical At Jolly Coon-ey Island and performed a routine with Stella Wiley.
 The musical incorporated two of his own songs: "4-11-44" and "The Four Hundred's Ball", and music arrangements by its music director J. A. Raynes.
 Although Cole became the top performer amongst his peers, his significant contributions to the Troubadours did not result in higher pay, and he left the company, taking away his own written scripts and songs.
 Denounced as a thief and troublemaker by the company's white managers, Voelckel and Nolan, his reputation was damaged, and no production manager would hire him.
 Cole was forced to publish songs under a pseudonym – he used the name Will Handy for his later works after his own name was tainted.

 A Trip to Coontown

 Cole soon established his own black production company with the group of individuals who also left the Troubadours.
-Out of that, he, with Billy Johnson and Will Accooe, in 1898, co-wrote the lyrics and music for A Trip to Coontown, which, was the lengthier version of the musical programs he previously written.
+Out of that, he, with Billy Johnson and Will Accooe, in 1898, co-wrote the lyrics and music for A Trip to Coontown, which was the lengthier version of the musical programs he had previously written.
 The production became the supposed first black musical comedy.
 The musical, consisting of only black actors and revolving around the traditional minstrel stereotypes, delved into the story of a con artist, Jimmy Flimflammer, and his failed attempts to rob an elderly man of his pension.
 Furthermore, in order to maintain the interest of the audience, the play also included variety, or comedic, acts to liven the show.

 Individuals can argue, as stated in Eileen Southern's The Origin and Development of the Black Musical Theater: A Preliminary Report, that A Trip to Coontown was not the first black-dominated musical play produced at the time.
 Because black musicals were originated from several genres of stage entertainment – the ballad opera, the music extravaganza, the comic opera, the minstrel show, and the variety show – there is a plausible argument that previous nineteenth-century black companies created such theatrical plays, and A Trip to Coontown was not the first black musical performed.